-Frontiers in Neuropharmacology is the title and theme of the second annual meeting of the Upstate New York Pharmacology Society, to be held Monday, May 13, 2013 at the Center for the Arts of the University at Buffalo.
+Frontiers in Neuropharmacology was the title and theme of the second annual meeting of the Upstate New York Pharmacology Society, held Monday, May 13, 2013 at the Center for the Arts of the University at Buffalo.

-The keynote address will be delivered by David R. Sibley of the
+The keynote address was delivered by David R. Sibley of the

 Molecular Pharmacology Division of the National Institute of

 Neurological Disorders and Stroke.
-Dr. Sibley plans to present outcomes
+Dr. Sibley presented outcomes

 of his latest research on novel screening approaches to identify